ArjenDev/EasySocketsProtocol/README.md

 # EasySocketsProtocol
-A lightweight sockets C# library with the following key features:
+A lightweight sockets C# library with the following key features:<br>
--Easily customizable/extendable protocol
+-Easily customizable/extendable protocol<br>
--Generic serialization of objects optimized for less bandwidth usage -Fast (creating/parsing packets: 1 million packets in 2 seconds)
+-Generic serialization of objects optimized for less bandwidth usage<br>
+-Fast (creating/parsing packets: 1 million packets in 2 seconds)<br>

 I made this library as I could not find another library that supported optimized object serialization and an automatic translation between the byte stream and c# objects.